rexcontrols/REXexamples/0121_Monarco_HAT/0121-10_Monarco_HAT_Modbus_RTU/README.md

-﻿Monarco HAT - Modbus RTU example (via serial line)
+Monarco HAT - Modbus RTU example (via serial line)
 ==================================================

 This folder contains the source files for the demonstration project on data